Texas A&M vs. Wake Forest Gator Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 - Wake Forest has six wins against the spread in 13 games this year.

-- Wake Forest is 6-6 against the spread and 10-3 overall when the team records more than 15.9 points.
+- When Wake Forest puts up more than 15.9 points, it is 6-6 against the spread and 10-3 overall.

-- In games that Wake Forest churns out over 327.5 yards, the team is 6-5 against the spread and 10-2 overall.
+- In games that Wake Forest amasses over 327.5 yards, the team is 6-5 against the spread and 10-2 overall.

 - The Demon Deacons have turned the ball over five more times (20 total) than the Aggies have forced a turnover (15) this season.